enogrob/chromeapps-bash/README.md

 ```

 ### 2. Open Chrome with the following url:
-In order to load the `Chrome Apps` for Eicon, check `Developer Mode` and press `Load unpacked extension...` to load each App selecting its corresponding directory inside `apps` e.g. `Bash-Homepage`, and then repeat that for the wanted apps.
+In order to load the `Chrome Apps` for Bash, check `Developer Mode` and press `Load unpacked extension...` to load each App selecting its corresponding directory inside `apps` e.g. `Bash-Homepage`, and then repeat that for the wanted apps.
 Or just drag and drop the app folder on the [Extensions page](chrome://extensions).

 [chrome://extensions](chrome://extensions)